 - apply specialist knowledge and skills in a philosophical and social context.

 Considering the international character of this course, the MSc programme is taught in English.
-The study programme aims at a deepening and broadening the student’s knowledge within those research areas which determine the LUMC profile.
-Deepening shall primarily take place during the two Junior Research Projects (20 weeks in MSc1, 28 weeks in MSc2) and during the Master Thesis.
+The study programme aims at deepening and broadening the student’s knowledge within those research areas which determine the LUMC profile.
+Deepening shall primarily take place during the two Junior Research Projects (20 weeks in MSc1, 28 weeks in MSc2) and during the Scientific review.
 Broadening shall be achieved as the student has to become familiar with at least 4 different LUMC profile-determining research areas through his/her choice for the Junior Research Projects, the Frontier of Science and elective courses

 (please also refer to the document on Procedures for Training Periods).